-The servant’s forgiveness of his fellow servant (or in this case, lack thereof) is not the cause of God’s forgiveness of him.
+The servant’s forgiveness of his fellow servant (or, in this case, lack thereof) is not the cause of God’s forgiveness of him.
 Notice the king forgives the first servant before that ever comes up.
-God’s forgiveness is the cause and the effect, at least for those who believe they have been forgiven, is that we forgive others.
+The cause and effect of God’s forgiveness—at least for those who believe they have been forgiven—is that we forgive others.

-Because Jesus came as our substitute, God’s forgives us freely with no strings attached.
-Believe it and let it empower your forgiveness of others.
-Believe it and never doubt where you stand with God.
+Because Jesus came as our substitute, God forgives us freely with no strings attached.
+Believe it, and let it empower your forgiveness of others.
+Believe it, and never doubt where you stand with God.

 How can we pray for you this week?